actris-cloudnet/cloudnetpy/paper/paper.md

 the so-called Cloudnet project [@IllingworthEtAl07].
 Since the project started in 2002, a network of around 15 stations around Europe has been established to regularly collect, process and distribute Cloudnet data (http://cloudnet.fmi.fi).
-While the concept is solid proven, more robust and operational processing software is called for.
+While the methodology is validated, more robust and operational processing software is called for.
 In the forthcoming years, Cloudnet will be one of the key components in ACTRIS (Aerosol, Clouds and Trace Gases Research Infrastructure) [@ACTRIS_handbook], where Cloudnet framework